eagle2765/Interactive-Holiday-Mobile/README.md

 * 1 point for correct text input
 * 2 points for selection and spinning the letters at all
 * 1 point for properly adjusting the speed and amount of spin based on where on the letter the user clicks.
-* 1 point for overall program and output appearance: reasonable title and instructions, and having the 3D window respond appropriately to window resize.
+* 1 point for overall program and output appearance: reasonable title and instructions, and having the 3D window respond appropriately to window resize, clearly identifying what you did.

 ## Leveraging code from the internet